Conferences & Events

 November 28, 2012

-With this new 9-12 school in Oakland, CA, Leadership Public Schools is expanding its role as “collaborative innovator,” working with teachers and students to design blended learning environ…
+Updated November 2013 With this 9-12 school in Oakland, CA, Leadership Public Schools is expanding its role as “collaborative innovator,” working with teachers and students to design…

 - Next Generation Learning: The Pathway to Possibility

 “Next generation learning” is about engaging with today’s students through “next generation” teaching and learning designs.
 In this white paper, the authors present a distilled …

 - Cultivating Change in the Academy: 50+ Stories from the Digital Frontlines at the University of Minnesota in 2012

 Cultivating Change is an eBook designed to stimulate discussion about what’s possible as well as generate new vision and academic technology direction.
 It serves as a means for faculty, ins…